Biochar Social Enterprise – Part 3 Can this be a solution for corn crop waste burning?

 Why small farmers?
 Because corn crop waste is widely dispersed across steep mountain slopes and is prohibitively expensive to collect.
 To stop the burning, it is necessary to give the burners, the small farmers themselves, a better (ideally profitable) alternative way to clear their fields.
 Admittedly, individual farmers and village cooperatives will have a vanishingly small impact on this global problem, but this is not the point.
 Imitated by millions of farmers in hundreds of thousands of villages, a village biochar social enterprise might eliminate it.

 This business model offers individual farmers the ability to earn large amounts (relative to their current incomes) and village biochar cooperatives the ability to pay generous dividends to members.
 (Many express skepticism that farmers will make biochar at all.
 Warm Heart’s experience shows that they will even in wealthy countries such as Thailand.
 As long as there is a market, the poor will perform.)
 The connection is simple: the more money each biochar converter makes, the greater the incentive for other farmers to make biochar and the less waste burned.
 Likewise, the more profitable each cooperative, the greater the incentive for other villages to imitate the social enterprise model and the less waste burned.

 This five minute video shows anyone how to make a basic barrel TLUD biochar machine.
-In North Thailand, materials, including a used, high-quality barrel, costs $85.
+Costs will vary depending on where you live, but materials, including a used, high quality barrel, should cost less than $50.
+Check the recycling yard first.
 Construction takes about an hour and a half.